DUB - LAX

 The average price of all round-trip flights from Dublin to Los Angeles clicked on KAYAK for each day over the last 12 months.

 Your flight ticket price will generally be cheaper if you fly to Los Angeles on a Wednesday and more expensive on a Tuesday.
-On your return trip to Dublin, you should consider flying back on a Friday, and avoid Tuesdays for better deals.
+On your return trip to Dublin, you should consider flying back on a Friday, and avoid Mondays for better deals.

 What is the cheapest month to fly from Dublin to Los Angeles?